SigmaGmbH/swisstronik-chain/tests/websocket/README.md

-# Stress tester for JSON-RPC
+# Websocket tester for JSON-RPC

-This folder contains emitter of eth_calls and requests to various JSON-RPC endpoints to check if our node can handle some load.
-This is not a final version, during the development it will be extended
+This folder contains a WebSocket event listener for the new block with transactions using ether.js Websocketprovider.
+Its purpose is to fetch a new block with transactions and output it to the console to verify if our node is running and its websocket connection is stable.
+Please note that this is not the final version; it will be further extended during development.

 ## Build & run

-Create `.env` file with private keys of funded accounts and address of node
+Create `.env` file with websocket endpoint.
 ```sh
 cp .env.example .env
 ```